-With so many drones hovering the skies nowadays, it can be very difficult to introduce kite flying to your child.
+With so many drones hovering in the skies nowadays, it can be very difficult to introduce kite flying to your child.
 But simple toys like 3D puzzles or kites offer a lot more benefits compared to the other pre-programmed tech toys available today.
-Simple toys doesn’t only encourage your child to use and develop all of their body parts, they also motivate your kids to use their imagination.
+Simple toys don’t only encourage your child to use and develop all of their body parts, they also motivate your kids to use their imagination.

 That’s why in this guide, we will not only review the best kites for kids.
 We will also discuss the benefits of kite flying and the factors you should consider when buying one for your little ones.

 You may like to read: Best Remote Controlled Planes for Kids

 Kites have been around for over 9000 years.
 And if you were born 50 years ago, kite flying may have been your favorite pastime during your childhood years.
 And aside from the extreme fun, there are a lot of benefits your child can gain from flying kites.
 Here are some of the most important ones:

 When you fly a kite, you’re focusing on keeping it up in the sky for a long period of time.
 Looking at a distant, flying object to focus on will improve your child’s eye coordination as well as his/her eye health.

 Furthermore, flying kites keep your children outdoors to enjoy the fresh air and get enough Vitamin D. This factor, in addition to the fact that they’re running, moving their arms and body have a great impact on their physical development.

 Playing outdoors like flying a kite or enjoying a game of laser tag with their laser tag guns can greatly benefit a child’s mental health.
 That’s because playing lets your children forget about their worries and problems just like adults too.